chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 1. For the smoke test run `npm run smoke-test` or `make smoke-test`

 ### Tips
-* You can also install/launch the server side code from npm scrips (requires python3.6 with virtualenv) in `client/` directory run `npm run backend-dev`
+* You can also install/launch the server side code from npm scrips (requires python3.6 with virtualenv) with the `scripts/backend_dev` script.